Iranian intervention in Iraq (2014–present): Iran and Hezbollah's reaction to American-led intervention in Iraq

-At the same time as the Iranian intervention into Iraq, a parallel American-led intervention was occurring.
+At the same time as the Iranian intervention in Iraq, a parallel American-led intervention was occurring.
 Neither nation is known to have cooperated with the other in combating ISIL.
-Iranian president Hassan Rouhani has dismissed U.S. involvement, noting that "Iran, from the very first moment, did not hesitate in fighting against terrorism.
+Iranian President Hassan Rouhani has dismissed U.S. involvement, noting that "Iran, from the very first moment, did not hesitate in fighting against terrorism.
 Other countries apparently had their doubts for quite some time ... they acted quite late in the game."
 Rouhani went on to question the level of American commitment, noting that the U.S. had not committed ground troops, as Iran had with, according to The Economist, Iranian officials boasting of being the ground force for America's air strikes.

 On 29 September, in response to a statement by U.S. Secretary of State John Kerry that the United States wanted "to find out if they [Iran] will come on board" the American-led intervention, Ali Khamenei declared the U.S. position on ISIL as "absurd, hollow and biased."
 Nonetheless, Khamenei also noted that some Iranian government officials were "not against" cooperation with the United States, explaining that he had personally quashed the suggestion of joint action against ISIL.
 In follow-up remarks, the Iranian-affiliated Kata'ib Hezbollah declared it would "not fight alongside the American troops under any kind of conditions whatsoever," adding that its only contact with the United States military would be "if we fight each other."

 At least one Hezbollah official has indicated the party will continue to operate independently, or in concert with Iraqi and Iranian forces, against ISIL and will not cooperate with the U.S.-led coalition concurrently operating against ISIL.
 Mohammad Raad dismissed the NATO-centred coalition as neither serious nor sufficient to counter ISIL and noted that Hezbollah had initiated military operations against the ISIL prior to United States involvement.

 Despite the cool reception given by Iran and its allies to the United States intervention, some observers believe the U.S. coalition will eventually be forced into brokering an alliance with Tehran.
 Eyal Zisser of Tel Aviv University has explained that "the West is helpless and does not know what to do against the Islamic State" and that it will ultimately conclude it has no choice but to ally with Iran.